aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 #### Step 2: Create Alice’s account

 >
->**Note**: Creating an account using the CLI does not update the Diem Blockchain, it just creates a local key-pair.
+>**Note**: Creating an account using the CLI does not update the Aptos Blockchain, it just creates a local key-pair.
 >

 To create Alice’s account, enter this command:

-`diem% account create`
+`aptos% account create`

 Sample output on success: